-If you’ve been here a while, you’ll already know I’m a huge fan of this Apple Cider Vinegar Drink.
-When I first started the blog, way back in 2011, I was drinking it regularly every morning and did not get sick for five years.
+If you’ve been here a while, you’ll already know I’m a huge fan of apple cider vinegar water.
+When I first started the blog, way back in 2011, I was drinking apple cider water every morning and did not get sick for five years.
 Five years!
 Not a sniffle.

 What is a Switchel?